OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-node.md

 	// Get the existing Session from the collection var mySession = mapSessions[sessionName];

-	// Generate a new token asynchronously with the recently created tokenOptions mySession.generateToken(tokenOptions)
+	 // Generate a new token asynchronously with the recently created connectionProperties session.createConnection(connectionProperties)
-		.then(token => {
+		.then(connection => {

-			// Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(token);
+			// Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(connection.token);

 			// Return the token to the client res.status(200).send({
-				0: token
+				0: connection.token
 			});
 		})
 		.catch(error => {